nginxinc/kubernetes-ingress/docs/content/troubleshooting/troubleshoot-support.md

 The plugin may collect some or all of the following global and namespace-specific information:

-* k8s version, nodes information, and Custom Resources (kubectl describe output)
+* K8s version, nodes information, and Custom Resources (kubectl describe output)
 * Pods' logs
-* list of Pods, events, ConfigMaps, Services, Deployments, Daemonsets, StatefulSets, ReplicaSets, and Leases
+* List of Pods, events, ConfigMaps, Services, Deployments, Daemonsets, StatefulSets, ReplicaSets, and Leases
-* k8s metrics
+* K8s metrics
 * Helm deployments
 * `nginx -T` output from NGINX-related pods